wp-plugins/child-theme-configurator/readme.txt

 = Why doesn't this work with my (insert theme vendor here) theme? =

 Some themes (particularly commercial themes) do not adhere to the Theme Development guidelines set forth by WordPress.org, and do not automatically load child theme stylesheets or php files.
 This is unfortunate, because it effectively prohibits the webmaster from adding any customizations (other than those made through the admin theme options) that will survive past an upgrade.
 Contact the vendor directly to ask for this core functionality.
 It is our opinion that ALL themes (especially commercial ones) must pass the Theme Unit Tests outlined by WordPress.org.

+= Why are my menus displaying incorrectly when I activate the new child theme? =

+The child theme creates a new instance in the WordPress options data and the menus have to be assigned.
+Go to Appearance > Menus and assign locations to each of the menus for the new Child Theme.

 = Where is it in the Admin? =